Drommedhar/SoulsModConfigurator/README.md

-# SoulsConfigurator
+# SoulsModConfigurator

 A comprehensive mod manager and configuration tool for Dark Souls games, designed to simplify the installation and configuration of randomizer mods.

 ## Overview

-SoulsConfigurator is a Windows Forms application built with .NET 8 that provides an intuitive interface for installing, configuring, and managing mods for Dark Souls games.
+SoulsModConfigurator is a WPF application built with .NET 8 that provides an intuitive interface for installing, configuring, and managing mods for Dark Souls games.
 The application automates the complex process of mod installation and configuration, making it accessible to users who want to enjoy randomized gameplay without dealing with technical details.

 ## Supported Games

-Currently, SoulsConfigurator supports:
+Currently, SoulsModConfigurator supports:

-- DS1
+- **Dark Souls: Remastered** (DS1R)
-- DS2
+- **Dark Souls II** (DS2)
-- DS3
+- **Dark Souls III** (DS3)
-- Sekiro
+- **Sekiro: Shadows Die Twice**

 ## Features